Carl Bunch

-Carl Bunch (November 24, 1939 – March 26, 2011) was an American musician and drummer best known for his brief stint as the drummer for The Crickets during the Winter Dance Party Tour in 1959.
-Bunch's time with The Crickets was cut short by lead vocalist and guitarist Buddy Holly's sudden death in a plane crash on February 3, 1959, popularly referred to as "The Day the Music Died."
+Carl Bunch (November 24, 1939 – March 26, 2011) was an American musician and drummer best known for his brief stint as the drummer for Buddy Holly during the Winter Dance Party Tour in 1959.
+Bunch's time with Holly was cut short by Holly's sudden death in a plane crash on February 3, 1959, popularly referred to as The Day the Music Died.
 After Holly's death, Bunch enlisted in the United States Army before relaunching his music career with Hank Williams Jr. and Roy Orbison.

 Bunch later retired and became a minister.
-Throughout the 2000s, Bunch attended various events that celebrated Buddy Holly and gave various interviews about his experiences with The Crickets.
+Throughout the 2000s, Bunch attended various events that celebrated Buddy Holly and gave interviews about his experiences with Holly.
 After years of health issues stemming from his diabetes, Bunch died on March 26, 2011 at the age of 71.

 Early life

 Carl Bunch was born in Big Spring, Texas on November 24, 1939.
 He was the first of two children, preceding his sister Kathy.
 Born prematurely, Bunch spent the first six months of his life recovering in the hospital.

 While growing up in Odessa, Texas, Bunch was inspired by Donald O'Connor and took up dancing.
 Bunch and his sister traveled across West Texas to perform as a dance team.
 At the age of 13, Bunch had developed bone tumors in his right thigh, and later injured the leg after failing to do a proper flip.
 The tumors in Bunch's thigh significantly deteriorated the bones in his right leg, which complicated the injury.
 Bunch spent over a year in the hospital and had extensive surgery done to reconstruct the bones in his right leg.
 After spending three years recuperating from the operation, Bunch attempted to relaunch the dance team with his sister, but he was unable to perform as well as he had prior to the surgery.

 At the age of 15, Bunch began playing the drums for five to eight hours each day to regain coordination in his feet.
 The following year, Bunch began his career as a drummer with The Poor Boys, a rock band local to Odessa.